spacetelescope/jwst/docs/jwst/pipeline/main.rst

 pipelines.
 Instead, pipelines are identified by their full class name, i.e.
 ``jwst.pipeline.Detector1Pipeline``, or by their simple name, or alias, i.e.
 ``calwebb_detector1``.
-How a pipeline is run is determined by the input data and what step parameter reference file in CRDS is selected by that data.
+How a pipeline is run is determined by the input data and what parameter reference file in CRDS is selected by that data.
 The reftype for each pipeline, or step, is determined by appending the class name of the step to the string ``pars-``.
 For example, the reftype for ``jwst.pipeline.Detector1Pipeline`` is ``pars-detector1pipeline``.
 Which